Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/xdrip/xdrip - install.md

 ### **Authorize background activity**<br>
 xDrip+ must have the right to be used in background, and it must be white-listed for battery optimization.
-This is necessary for the correct functioning of xdrip+.
+This is necessary for the correct functioning of xdrip+.<br>

 It should ask you to allow this authorization.
-If it doesn't or you need to look this up later, to check it in your phone Settings - Apps - xDrip+.
-Consult your mobile documents as they will vary on Android software version and manufacturers.<br>
+If it doesn't or you need to look this up later, to check it in your phone <span style="background-color: #FFFF00">**Settings - Apps - xDrip+.**</span> Consult your mobile documents as they will vary on Android software version and manufacturers.<br>

 <center><img src="/my-project/img/xdrip/settings.jpg" alt="alt text" width="300" height="auto"><img src="/my-project/img/xdrip/2_Apps.jpg" alt="alt text" width="300" height="auto"><br></center><br>   <center><img src="/my-project/img/xdrip/3_Apps_xdrip+.jpg" alt="alt text" width="300" height="auto"><img src="/my-project/img/xdrip/4_Battery_460x200.jpg" alt="alt text" width="300" height="auto"></center>